severalnines/docs/user-guide/mongodb/backup.rst

 Schedule Backup
 ```````````````

 Creates backup schedules of the database.
-You can choose to create a full backup using mongodump or mongodb-consistent-backup.
+You can choose to create a full backup using mongodump or Percona Backup for MongoDB.
 ClusterControl organizes backup directory according to shard or replica set, under the *Backup Directory* on the ClusterControl host.

 * **Schedule**
 	- Sets the backup schedule.